What Are Closing Costs When Buying A Home

 Category Fee Item Estimated Range (2026) Paid To Notes

-PREPAIDS Prepaid Interest Varies by closing date Lender Daily interest until first payment
+PREPAIDS Prepaid Interest Varies by closing date Lender Daily interest until the first payment

-Homeowners Insurance Premium $800–$3,500+ annually Insurance Company First year often collected
+Homeowners Insurance Premium $800–$3,500+ annually Insurance Company The first year often collected

 Property Taxes Several months reserve Tax Authority Escrow setup